snorrien/ts-calc/README.md

-# Getting Started with Create React App
+# App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`
+You can see the working app here: https://master--ts-calculator-constructor.netlify.app/

 # Сalculator constructor